-One of the most important steps to become a landlord is understanding landlord-tenant laws.
+One of the most important steps to becoming a landlord is understanding landlord-tenant laws.
 These landlord requirements are set by states, so they vary across the country.
 Familiarize yourself with your state’s landlord-tenant laws to prevent unnecessary litigation or extra paperwork.

 As a landlord, understanding your rights and obligations and your tenants’ rights is a cornerstone to operating a successful rental property.
-These issues include everything from lease renewals and addendums to rent increase notices, landlord rights, tenant rights, eviction notices and fair housing.
+These issues include everything from lease renewals and addendums to rent increase notices, landlord rights, tenant rights, eviction notices, and fair housing.

 In the U.S., some laws are maintained at the federal level and administered locally.
 These laws include those related to preventing discriminatory housing practices.
 They are dictated by the Fair Housing Act and administered by the U.S. Department of Housing and Urban Development (HUD), which also administers Section 8 vouchers.

 Based on my experience, you need to compile the landlord kit that should include various documents for any occasion.
-Example: the blank letters to notify the tenant for future rent increase, non-payment, notice about keeping the property clean, etc., etc. Get some samples from the Internet and/or discuss it with your real estate attorney at law.
+Example: the blank letters to notify the tenant for a future rent increase, non-payment, notice about keeping the property clean, etc., etc. Get some samples from the Internet and/or discuss it with your real estate attorney at law.

-One aspect that requires the knowledge of the law is when you need to enter your property while your tenant is living there.
+One aspect that requires knowledge of the law is when you need to enter your property while your tenant is living there.